sdvdxl/influxdb.com/content/docs/v0.9/administration/authentication_and_authorization.md

 &nbsp;&nbsp;&nbsp;◦&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`WRITE`
 &nbsp;&nbsp;&nbsp;◦&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ALL` (both `READ` and `WRITE` access)

 `READ`, `WRITE`, and `ALL` privileges are controlled per user per database.
-A new non-admin user has no access to a given database until an admin user `GRANT`s them privileges on that database.
+A new non-admin user has no access to any database until they are specifically [granted privileges to a database](../administration/authentication_and_authorization.html#grant-read-write-or-all-database-privileges-to-an-existing-user) by an admin user.

 ### User management commands
 ---